Silly Symphony (comic strip): Bucky Bug

-In 1942-43, Walt Disney's Comics and Stories reprinted all of Duvall and Taliaferro's Bucky Bug strips in issues #20-28.
+In 1942–43, Walt Disney's Comics and Stories reprinted all of Duvall and Taliaferro's Bucky Bug strips in issues #20-28.
 Following this, the editors decided to produce new Bucky Bug stories, retaining the strip's use of verse in the story's dialogue and captions.
 The first new Bucky story, "A Cure for Gout", appeared in issue #39 (December 1943), drawn by Taliaferro and Dick Moores.

 The second original story, "The Playground Plot", appeared in the following issue, #40 (January 1944).
 This story was written and drawn by Carl Beuttner, who continued as the series' main creator until 1946, with his last story in issue #72 (Sept 1946).
 Beuttner added new characters, such as the Ant King and the Sheriff of Junkville.

 The Bucky stories published from issue #73 to #77 were written alternately by Vivie Risto and George Waiss, and then Ralph Heimdahl took over the series, starting with issue #78 (March 1947).
 Heimdahl created all the Bucky stories until issue #99 (December 1948).
 Heimdahl introduced June's younger brother Junior Bugg in #79 (April 1947), and Junior continued to appear until #100 (January 1949).

 After Heimdahl's run, the remaining WDC&S Bucky stories were written by several creators, including Tony Strobl, Gil Turner, Jim Pabian and Tony Pabian.
 Bucky's last Comics and Stories story appeared in issue #120 (September 1950).

 Following this, Bucky's final solo comic story was published in the Silly Symphonies comic #6 (August 1956), drawn by Al Hubbard and featuring Bucky and Bo the tramp trying to capture a green lake monster.

+Bucky Bug stories never lost their popularity in the Netherlands, where original Bucky comics have been made continuously from the 1970s to the present day.

-Bucky Bug stories briefly came back into fashion in the early 1990s, when Disney Comics reprinted some 1940s Bucky tales in Walt Disney's Comics and Stories, starting with issue #552 (Oct 1990) and ending with #576 (Oct 1992).
-A few Bucky stories were also printed in the Gemstone Publishing WDC&S issues in 2004 and 2005, and one was included in Gemstone's Walt Disney Treasures paperback collection in 2006.
+Bucky Bug stories came back into fashion in the USA in the late 1980s, when Gladstone Publishing occasionally reprinted 1940s Bucky tales in Walt Disney's Comics and Stories.
+These were followed by additional stories in Disney Comics, Gemstone, and IDW issues of WDCS over the years, as well as in various larger anthologies of historic Disney comics (e.g. Gemstone's Walt Disney Treasures paperback collection, 2006; IDW's Walt Disney's Comics and Stories 75th Anniversary Special, 2015).
+While some of these stories were vintage American reprints, others were new-to-the-USA Dutch stories.

+In a singular instance, WDCS 677 (2007) featured an entirely new American Bucky story, "Bucky's Birthday Party," made for the character's 75th anniversary.
+To date, it is the only entirely new North American Bucky story to have been produced in many years.